LayMui/website-hugo/exampleSite/content/english/post/NewCovenant.md

 Jesus is without sin
 so he can fulfil the law perfectly

-Man cannot keep the law as they have the sin nature
+Men cannot keep the law as they have the sin nature

 In Matthew 19:25 it said with man its impossible but with God all things are possible